samkisamki/our-site-v2-LTS/README.md

 4. Indicate on the issue that you would like to take it on.
 Assign the **current course facilitator**, so that they know what you're working on.
 5. Assign [the appropriate label](#labels).
 6. Once you are sure of what you need to do and that it is needed, assign yourself to the issue.
-7. Clone, and create a new branch for your work
+7. Clone, and create a new branch for your work.

 #### Labels